ubports/docs.ubports.com/userguide/install.rst

 Connection lost during installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Try a different USB cable and a different USB port on your computer.
-Cheap and old cables tend to loose connection during the installation.
+Cheap and old cables tend to lose connection during the installation.

 Windows Defender prevents Installer from starting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^